B. Braun cleared to raise stake in Rhoen-Klinikum

-FRANKFURT (Reuters) - Rhoen-Klinikum (RHKG.DE) shareholder B. Braun won antitrust approval for raising its stake in the German hospital operator to 25 percent, the country’s Federal Cartel Office said late on Friday
+FRANKFURT, Oct 11 (Reuters) - Rhoen-Klinikum shareholder B. Braun won antitrust approval for raising its stake in the German hospital operator to 25 percent, the country’s Federal Cartel Office said late on Friday

 A spokeswoman for B. Braun declined to say on Friday whether B. Braun would still go ahead and raise its stake in Rhoen, even after the target company agreed to divest hospitals accounting for about two thirds of its revenues.